Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Source of Ionization

 IFS observations of systems with unambiguous AGN usually display a gradient of emission line ratios from center to edge.
 Hard ionizing radiation from AGN affects the gas in its vicinity more than the gas that is kpcs away in the disc or above it.
 In the presence of an AGN in the center one expects to find higher \nii/\ha\ near the center than in the outskirts \citep{Davies:2014co,Leslie:2014dj}.
 In case of shocks, on the other hand, depending on the shock producing mechanism the regions of high velocity dispersion and \nii/\ha\ are not necessarily near the center, but can be anywhere in the galaxy.
 Resultingly, if we see no gradient of \nii/\ha\ toward the center, we can argue that the source of ionization is likely to be shocks.
 Nevertheless, even if we find a gradient of \nii/\ha\ toward the center, it is not inevitably due to hard ionizing radiation from an AGN.
 If the source of shocks are the superwinds or outflows from a central processes such as starbursts or AGNs, they can also produce a gradients in the observed \nii/\ha.
 The mere existence of a gradient in \nii/\ha\ is not an indication of an AGN.

 Based on the arguments above, we look for indications of shocks in \nii/\ha\ maps.
-None of these systems are unambiguous AGNs according to the literature.\footnote{Some galaxies like NGC 2623 are AGN candidates, but for all of them the controversy stays.} Figure \ref{fig:obssys:niihacollage} shows a collage of \nii/\ha\ maps of Group 2 and 3 components.
+None of these systems are unambiguous AGNs according to the literature.\footnote{By unambiguous AGN we mean galaxies that show all AGN signatures, so there is a consensus in the literature that they are AGNs.
+Some galaxies like NGC 2623 are AGN candidates, but for all of them the controversy remains.} Figure \ref{fig:obssys:niihacollage} shows a collage of \nii/\ha\ maps of Group 2 and 3 components.
 For these maps we have implemented the \ha\ EW limit to reduce the effect of the underlying \ha\ absorption.
 This removed about 30\% of the components, most of them with high \nii/\ha, but they contained less that 5\% of the total \ha\ flux (Figure \ref{fig:obssys:EWhist}).
 In the maps of the remaining components in Figure \ref{fig:obssys:niihacollage}, we find that four systems display no Group 2 and 3 components.
 In 12 out of the remaining 18 systems, indications from the spatial distribution of Group 2 and 3 components and the gradient of \nii/\ha\ suggest that these components are most likely emitted from shocked gas.
 For example, in UGC 12914 (shocked gas fraction, $f_{\text{shocked}}$ = 37\%) these components all lie in the bridge between the galaxies, and are more likely to be the result of collision of gas clouds during the head-on encounter between the two discs.
 In Arp 284, UGC 480, and NGC 3921 we see a cone-like structure toward the center, though the gradient of \nii/\ha\ does not suggest a central hard ionizing source.
 In the remaining six systems (UGC 07593, UGC 12589, Arp 273, VV 433, Arp 84, and NGC 2623), we only find one or two Group 2 and 3 components near the center.
 While AGN is a candidate for the source of ionization, it could be the result of shocks from central gas inflows and outflows, therefore the source is ambiguous in these systems.